markmandel/paddle-soccer/README.md

 ### NodeScaler

 The `nodescaler` folder contains a Go application that tracks resource usage within the `game-server` node pool and increases the number of nodes if the amount of CPU space available falls below a certain buffer value.

-Note: Scaling nodes down will be implemented soon.
+Once the buffer is exceeded, the node scaler will first cordon nodes that have game servers still running on them, and then eventually delete them once they are empty of running dedicated game servers.

 Currently only implemented to work on Google Cloud Platform, through its [Container Engine API](https://cloud.google.com/container-engine/reference/rest/) and [Compute Engine Instance Group Manager API](https://cloud.google.com/compute/docs/reference/latest/instanceGroupManagers),